BowlingSeriously.com Guide #6 - Last updated December 2020

 Trying hard to relax will likely produce the opposite effect.
 Allow yourself to relax.
 Self 2 will ably take it from there.

 Self 1 will also be quick to scold you when you are not bowling well, and that criticism will make Self 2 subservient as the body tenses up to try harder.
 That rarely produces a good result.
 You must change the power dynamic here.
 Get Self 1 to trust that Self 2 knows what it is doing and instead provide Self 2 with non-judgmental observations on each shot.
 Self 2 can work with this!
 It will make the adjustments it knows how to make and produce better results going forward.
 This is why you will often hear the pros say "one shot at a time."
 It reflects their belief that you shouldn't let feeling bad about the last shot get in the way of making a good shot next.

 9. Go outside your comfort zone.

 Sign up for tournaments that are more difficult than your last.
 The more challenging the obstacle, the greater the opportunity to discover and extend your true potential.
-As Focused for Bowling says, "only those with true intention who are willing to step beyond comfort zones get to scale to the top of their personal and professional mountains."
+As says, "only those with true intention who are willing to step beyond comfort zones get to scale to the top of their personal and professional mountains."